Hinduism

-Hinduism (/ˈhɪnduˌɪzəm/) is an umbrella term for a range of Indian religious and spiritual traditions (sampradayas) that are unified by adherence to the concept of dharma, a cosmic order maintained by its followers through rituals and righteous living, as expounded in the Vedas.
+Hinduism (/ˈhɪnduˌɪzəm/) is an umbrella term for a range of Indian religious and spiritual traditions (sampradayas) that are unified by adherence to Dharma, a cosmic order maintained by its followers through rituals and righteous living, as expounded in the Vedas.
 (Note: Flood (2003a): "This revelation of the Veda[s], verses believed to have been revealed to and heard by (sruti) the ancient sages (rsi), as symbol and legitimizing reference if not actual text, is central as a constraining influence on later traditions, providing the authority for tradition (Oberhammer 1997: 21–31).
 Some would argue that this is a defining feature of Hinduism.)
-The word Hindu is an exonym, and while Hinduism has been called the oldest surviving religion in the world, it has also been described by the late 19th century term Sanātana Dharma (lit. 'eternal dharma').
+The word Hindu originated as an exonym, and while Hinduism has been called the oldest surviving religion in the world, it is also described since the 19th century by the term Sanātana Dharma (lit. 'eternal dharma').
 Vaidika Dharma (lit.
 'Vedic dharma') and Arya Dharma are historical endonyms for Hinduism.